Native Cuisine in Arizona

-Discover these and other indigenous foods at Arizona's American Indian restaurants.
+Discover these and other indigenous foods on menus at American Indian restaurants across the state.

-Kai at Sheraton Grand at Wild Horse Pass
+Kai at Sheraton Grand at Wild Horse Pass, Chandler

 Featured cuisine: Gila River Indian Community

 Dinner is as much about the experience as it is the food.
-Menus feature watercolor paintings by community artists, flute music floats through the room and staff share traditional stories.
-Order individual entrées, or take your taste buds on the epic 13-course – or shorter 7-course – tasting experience.
+Menus feature watercolor paintings by Joshua Yazzie, flute music floats through the dining room and staff share traditional stories from the community.
+Order individual entrées, or take your taste buds on the seven-course tasting experience.

 Featured cuisine: Hopi